Shellfish Species 6: Turbo Shells/Sazae

 Large specimen’s livers are served raw as “gunkan”!

-One Response to “Shellfish Species 6: Turbo Shells/Sazae”
+One thought on “Shellfish Species 6: Turbo Shells/Sazae”